 We approached the construction of our Native American Village by actively seeking out the guidance of several Northeastern Tribal Nations through an advisory committee.
 They include the Wampanoag, Pequot, Mohawk, Abenaki, Mohegan, Narragansett, Cherokee and Chickasaw.
 We realized that it was imperative that the site not just act as a learning backdrop, but that it be a living museum of history, culture and the arts.

 The tribal nation who lived in South Windsor were known as the Podunk, or Nowaas.
 They referred to their homeland as Nowashe, or “place between rivers.”
 Nowashe was thus chosen to be the name of our living history museum, and while we refer to it as a “village,” it is important to note that it is not a replica.
 To straddle the line between authentic and practical, Nowashe “Village” was developed to form separate learning spaces, or natural classrooms, featuring connected trails that allow for hosting multiple learning groups simultaneously.
-We refer to Nowashe Village as an outdoor hands-on Native Peoples museum that portrays the lifeways of local Indigenous Peoples living during the Woodland Period up to Contact.
+We refer to Nowashe Village as an outdoor hands-on Native Peoples museum that portrays the Lifeways of local Indigenous Peoples living during the Woodland Period up to Contact.

 November, 2018